 • Power cuts are likely.

-what to do: after: outside damage zone 4
+Picture for what to do: after: outside damage zone 4

 Set off on a journey of discovery with the busy picture.
 Click on the black circles for helpful recommendations on how you should behave during an earthquake, and to find out how the Seismological Service responds in an emergency situation.